Executive Action (film): Production

 Executive Action was Robert Ryan's final film: he died of cancer four months before its release.
-Stephen Jaffe, an investigator who had worked with New Orleans District Attorney Jim Garrison, was the film's technical adviser, supervising producer, and also served as a press representative.
+Stephen Jaffe, an investigator who had worked with New Orleans District Attorney Jim Garrison during his investigation into the assassination, was the film's technical adviser, supervising producer, and also served as a press representative.
 He and Trumbo spent weeks consulting before Trumbo wrote the screenplay.

 The film was shot under strict secrecy.
 Jaffe said there were rumors of CIA interest in the project, and one crew member reported a threat by the Agency to sabotage the production.
 As a rule, the locations were not disclosed, although it was known that Tulsa, Oklahoma was doubling for Dallas in a number of scenes.
 Freed commented on the unusual presence of security guards on the set.

+Within a fictional context, the film intended to provide a "more logical" account of Kennedy's murder than the lone gunman theory put forth by the Warren Commission, set up by President Lyndon B. Johnson.
+As such, the film listed Warren Commission critics Penn Jones Jr. and David Lifton among its Technical Consultants.
+The purpose of Executive Action is made apparent by the following statement, which displays after the opening credits:

+Although much of this film is fiction, much of it is also based on documented historical fact.
+Did the conspiracy we describe actually exist?
+We do not know.
+We merely suggest that it could have existed.

 Music

 The film's musical score was composed by Randy Edelman.